The Dubliners first formed in 1962. Since their formation, they have played many great songs and have become much loved

 When the lads first played in O’Donoghue’s Pub in Dublin they were known as “The Ronnie Drew Ballad Group” in 1962 but decided on a name change to The Dubliners.
 Their new name was taken from the book by James Joyce called Dubliners which one of the members was reading at the time.

-Like Christy Moore the group would play regularly at O’Donoghue’s Pub in Dublin city centre.
-It wasn’t until 1963 when they played Edinburgh Festival that they became featured on the BBC.
+Like Christy Moore, the group would play regularly at O’Donoghue’s Pub in Dublin city center.
+It wasn’t until 1963 when they played the Edinburgh Festival that they became featured on the BBC.
 From there they won a contract with Transatlantic Records to create their first album, The Dubliners.
-Ronnie Drew, Barney McKenna, Luke Kelly and Ciarán Bourke recorded the album at Livingston Recording Studios, London.
+Ronnie Drew, Barney McKenna, Luke Kelly, and Ciarán Bourke recorded the album at Livingston Recording Studios, London.

 In 1987 The Dubliners joined up with the Pogues to perform Irish Rover which topped the charts.
 Here is a video of them performing with the Pogues.